Human connection and relationships are central to our mental health and wellbeing.

 This is a question that should be asked of all governments in the UK, and it has never been more pertinent.

 Economic security: The Universal Credit advance payment should immediately be made a grant, removing the current requirement to repay it over the following 12 months.
-For the duration of the pandemic and the follow-on economic downturn this grant should be given to all applicants, regardless of their circumstances.
-In the medium term the Government should convene an expert Taskforce to consider the learning from the Covid-19 crisis and develop proposals for reducing economic insecurity on a long-term basis.
+For the duration of the pandemic and the follow-on economic downturn, this grant should be given to all applicants, regardless of their circumstances.
+In the medium term, the Government should convene an expert Taskforce to consider the learning from the Covid-19 crisis and develop proposals for reducing economic insecurity on a long-term basis.

-Everyone living with a mental health condition who needs social welfare support should have access to a primary care link-worker in England, and their equivalent in the devolved nations.
-Such roles are vital for helping people to live well with their mental health condition.
+Everyone living with a mental health condition who needs social welfare support should have access to a primary care link-worker in England and their equivalent in the devolved nations.
+Such roles are vital for helping people to live well with their mental health conditions.
 Offering advice and support relating to housing, benefits and other practical needs in a familiar environment can help people navigate the complex world of social welfare support.
 Ensuring that link-workers are well-trained and rooted in the communities they work with is crucial to ensuring people are offered holistic care that is sensitive to their situation.14

-Drug and alcohol services, which routinely support some of the most vulnerable in society, have been cut by £261 million since 2014/15,16 falling at a faster rate than other public health services.17 Leaving those in the throes of addiction to the criminal justice system fails to recognise that inequalities, adversity and trauma lie at the heart of country’s drugs problem.
+Drug and alcohol services, which routinely support some of the most vulnerable in society, have been cut by £261 million since 2014/15,16, falling at a faster rate than other public health services.17 Leaving those in the throes of addiction to the criminal justice system fails to recognise that inequalities, adversity and trauma lie at the heart of the country’s drug problem.
 Drug use is a desperate cry for help from the poorest communities, where drugs are often being used as a form of self-medication for mental ill health.
 A kindness approach would seek to de-stigmatise their needs and experiences and offer recovery-based outcomes, as indeed is clearly suggested by public health evidence.